scionproto/scion/doc/ControlPlanePKI.md

 ## Certificate Chain Dissemination

-Certificate chains are issued by an `Issuing` AS upon request.
+Certificate chains are issued by an `issuing` AS upon request.
 As certificates are short lived, this is an automated process.
 Before an AS may use a certificate chain, it must register it with all authoritative ASes of its ISD.
 If the automatic registration process fails due to an unavailable authoritative AS, an operator may manually choose to start using the issued certificate chain.